 Monitor patients for signs and symptoms of colitis.
-Administer corticosteroids at a dose of 1 to 2 mg/kg/day prednisone equivalents followed by corticosteroid taper for severe (Grade 3) or lifethreatening (Grade 4) colitis.
+Administer corticosteroids at a dose of 1 to 2 mg/kg/day prednisone equivalents followed by corticosteroid taper for severe (Grade 3) or life-threatening (Grade 4) colitis.
 Administer corticosteroids at a dose of 0.5 to 1 mg/kg/day prednisone equivalents followed by corticosteroid taper for moderate (Grade 2) colitis of more than 5 days duration; if worsening or no improvement occurs despite initiation of corticosteroids, increase dose to 1 to 2 mg/kg/day prednisone equivalents.

 Withhold OPDIVO for moderate or severe (Grade 2 or 3) colitis.
-Permanently discontinue OPDIVO for life-threatening (Grade 4) or for recurrent colitis upon re-initiation of OPDIVO [see Dosage and Administration (2.9)].
+Permanently discontinue OPDIVO for life-threatening (Grade 4) or for recurrent colitis upon re-initiation of OPDIVO [see Dosage and Administration (2.11)].

 When administered in combination with ipilimumab, withhold OPDIVO and ipilimumab for moderate colitis (Grade 2).
-Permanently discontinue OPDIVO and ipilimumab for severe or life-threatening (Grade 3 or 4) colitis or for recurrent colitis [see Dosage and Administration (2.9)].
+Permanently discontinue OPDIVO and ipilimumab for severe or lifethreatening (Grade 3 or 4) colitis or for recurrent colitis [see Dosage and Administration (2.11)].

 In patients receiving OPDIVO as a single agent, immune-mediated colitis occurred in 2.9% (58/1994) of patients; the median time to onset was 5.3 months (range: 2 days to 20.9 months).
 Immune-mediated colitis led to permanent discontinuation of OPDIVO in 0.7% and withholding of OPDIVO in 1% of patients.
-Approximately 91% of patients with colitis received high-dose corticosteroids (at least 40 mg prednisone equivalents per day) for a median duration of 23 days (range: 1 day to 9.3 months).
+Approximately 91% of patients with colitis received high-dose corticosteroids (at least 40 mg prednisone equivalents per day) for a median duration of 23 days

+(range: 1 day to 9.3 months).
 Four patients required addition of infliximab to high-dose corticosteroids.
 Complete resolution occurred in 74% of patients.
 Approximately 16% of patients had recurrence of colitis after re-initiation of OPDIVO.

-In patients receiving OPDIVO with ipilimumab, immune-mediated colitis occurred in 26% (107/407) of patients including three fatal cases.
-The median time to onset of immune-mediated colitis was 1.6 months (range: 3 days to 15.2 months).
+Immune-mediated colitis occurred in 26% (107/407) of patients with melanoma who received OPDIVO 1 mg/kg with ipilimumab 3 mg/kg every 3 weeks, including three fatal cases.
+Median time to onset was 1.6 months (range: 3 days to 15.2 months).
 Immune-mediated colitis led to permanent discontinuation or withholding of OPDIVO with ipilimumab in 16% and 7% of patients, respectively.
 Approximately 96% of patients with colitis received high-dose corticosteroids (at least 40 mg prednisone equivalents per day) for a median duration of 1.1 month (range: 1 day to 12 months).
 Approximately 23% of patients required addition of infliximab to high-dose corticosteroids.
 Complete resolution occurred in 75% of patients.
 Approximately 28% of patients had recurrence of colitis after re-initiation of OPDIVO with ipilimumab.